photoprism/photoprism/internal/entity/schema/README.md

 # Database Schema

-*Note that this schema description is for illustrative purposes only, e.g. to create visual relationship diagrams.
+*Note that this schema description is for illustrative purposes only, e.g. to generate visual relationship diagrams.
 It should not be used to update or replace an existing production database.*

 ## Entity-Relationship Diagram